 Petrophysics and Geoscience Advisors

 Patricia E. Rodrigues received a Ph.D. in geophysics from Colorado School of Mines and a B.S. and M.S. in chemical engineering from Universidad Simón Bolivar (Venezuela).
-She has more than 20 years of experience in research and application of reservoir characterization technologies, specializing in petrophysics and rock physics for the oil and gas industry.
+She has more than 25 years of experience in research and application of reservoir characterization technologies, specializing in petrophysics and rock physics for the oil and gas industry.
 She worked 8 years for PDVSA-Intevep and two years for Tricon Geophysics on seismic petrophysics and integrating well data through rock physics methodologies.
 In 2006, she joined DRM Energy Corp., a startup oil and gas company, while she also worked for iReservoir as a senior petrophysicist.
 While at iReservoir, she tested and used iMineralysis™ extensively and suggested numerous improvements.
 After iReservoir, she went back to school to complete her Ph.D. while working part-time for Newfield Exploration Company.
-In 2014, she joined Whiting Petroleum as Sr. Petrophysical Manager and more recently Director of Geology and Geophysics.
-She is the instructor of the class Petrophysical Multimineral Analysis.
-She is an expert on multimineral analysis and has taught this class at Colorado School of Mines for seven consecutive years as part of the Advanced Petrophysics class.
+In 2014, she joined Whiting Petroleum as Sr. Petrophysical Manager and Director of Geology and Geophysics until 2020, when she joined SeisPetro.
+Dr. Rodrigues is an expert in multimineral analysis, and she is the instructor of the class Petrophysical Multimineral Analysis.
 For more details, click here.

-Matthew D. Boyce received a B.S. in Geology from the University of Northern Iowa, M.S. in Geology from the University of Oklahoma, and Foundations in GIS Certificate from Front Range Community College.
-He has over 15 years of experience characterizing reservoirs with an emphasis on geological and petrophysical properties.
+Matthew D. Boyce received a M.S. in Geology from the University of Oklahoma and a B.S. in Geology from the University of Northern Iowa.
+He also has a Certificate in Foundations in GIS from Front Range Community College (Colorado).
+He has over 17 years of experience characterizing reservoirs with an emphasis on geological and petrophysical properties.
 Matt started his energy industry career in 2005 with geological internships at Encana Oil & Gas and Chevron Energy Technology Company.
 He later joined Encana full-time and held geoscience and petrophysical roles in development and exploration.
-In 2012 he moved to Newfield Exploration Company where he focused on petrophysics of mixed-wettability rock utilizing multimineral analysis, dielectric workflows for saturation exponents, and geomechanical modeling.
-In 2017 he began work with Whiting Petroleum and held roles as a petrophysicist and geoscientist focusing on basin scale evaluation work and integration of petrophysics, geology, and engineering concepts within their Exploration Team.
+In 2012, he moved to Newfield Exploration Company where he focused on petrophysics of mixed-wettability rock utilizing multimineral analysis, dielectric workflows for saturation exponents, and geomechanical modeling.
+In 2017, he began work with Whiting Petroleum and held roles as a petrophysicist and geoscientist focusing on basin scale evaluation work and integration of petrophysics, geology, and engineering concepts within their Exploration Team.
 Matt is an expert at incorporating geological variability in log normalization, petrophysical and geological mapping, and multimineral analysis.
 For more details, click here.

 Petroleum Engineering and Geomodeling Advisor

-Hai-Zui ("Hai-Ray") Meng received a B.S. in geology from National Taiwan University, a M.S. in geophysics, from University of Tulsa and a Ph.D. in petroleum Engineering from University of Tulsa.
-He has over 30 years of experience in the oil and gas industry working in various technical positions.
+Hai-Zui ("Hai-Ray") Meng received a Ph.D. in petroleum Engineering from University of Tulsa after receiving an M.S. in geophysics, from University of Tulsa and a B.S. in geology from National Taiwan University.
+He has over 40 years of experience in the oil and gas industry, working in various technical positions.
 Hai-Ray created iReservoir.com, Inc. to provide integrated reservoir characterization and fluid flow simulation consulting services using state-of-the-art geoscience and engineering technologies.
 Previously, he was with Marathon Oil Company, Dowell Schlumberger and Flopetrol-Johnston Schlumberger.
 Dr. Meng has conducted numerous integrated reservoir characterization, reservoir simulation and reservoir management studies.
 Dr. Meng has extensive reservoir characterization experience including seismic attribute analysis, depth imaging, 3D faulted structural framework modeling, deterministic and stochastic AI inversion, 3-D geologic model construction, and 'very practical' geostatistical modeling for reservoir engineering problems.
 Dr. Meng has also conducted detailed reservoir management studies using both black-oil and compositional fluid flow simulation models that are constrained to honor the existing geological, geophysical, petrophysical, and engineering data.
 Dr. Meng has served on various Technical Committees for both the SPE and SEG as was author of the chapter "Design of Propped Fracture Treatments" in Schlumberger's 1987 textbook on Reservoir Stimulation